 Applicants are advised that they are responsible to contact their local authority to ensure they have that authority’s required approvals to operate in the ETP area; for example;health or planning approvals, or noise exemptions.

 The application requirements of this policy do not apply to ETP areas for alfresco dining.
-For information relating to Alfresco ETP’s please refer to the application kit available on the department’s website.
+For information relating to Alfresco ETP’s please refer to the online lodgement guide available on the department’s website.

 In considering an ETP for an extended area, the Director will take the following factors into account:

 In addition, it is important to consider the type of liquor licence that the permit relates to as the conditions of the licence will apply to the extended area.
 For example,should the holder of a restaurant licence apply for an extended area permit, the conditions of the licence will still apply to the extended area i.e. liquor will only be able to be consumed by persons ancillary to a meal provided by the licensee (unless a liquor without a meal ETP applies); or, if the holder of a small bar licence applies for an extended area the maximum number of persons permitted in the whole of the area will not be able to exceed 120 persons.
 Restaurants holding a liquor without a meal permit for 120 persons or less will likewise be limited to the numbers imposed on the licence.

 Ongoing extended area permits will not be issued to extend an area that is for the purpose of packaged liquor sales.